-You've probably heard too many times to count that brushing your teeth daily is essential.
+You've probably heard this several times that brushing your teeth two times (morning & night) daily is essential.
 After a while, you might take this sound advice for granted.
-So here's a "brush up" on what happens when you don't brush your teeth, and why committing to good oral care benefits your health — and your wallet.
+Here's a 'brush up' on what happens when you don't brush your teeth at night, and why committing to good oral care benefits your health — and your wallet.

 This Is What Happens When You Don't Brush Your Teeth

 If you fall short of brushing one night, the consequences aren't necessarily severe (though you should aim to get back on track by flossing and brushing right away).
-But if you've missed brushing and flossing more frequently, or if your attention to thorough and proper brushing has waned, you can increase your risk of bone and tissue loss around the teeth, according to the University of Illinois at Chicago College of Dentistry.
+But if you've missed brushing at night more frequently, you can increase your risk of cavities.

-You can control the bacteria buildup in your mouth by brushing twice a day and flossing once daily.
+You can control the bacteria build-up in your mouth by brushing twice a day and flossing once daily.
 This simple, two-minute habit goes a long way, and is one of the easiest investments you can make in your health.
 Up your brushing game by establishing some simple new habits.
-Bring a travel brush to work and brush and floss after lunch.
-The peppermint flavor commonly used in toothpaste may even provide a quick pick-me-up to help you feel more awake after lunchtime!

 Consistent care can lead to less time in the dentist's office and reduce the strain on your wallet from extensive dental work.
 Brush better and more frequently and you'll have a healthier smile.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.